 Day 1: Colorful New England and Nova Scotia are our destinations as we seek the radiant fall colors of the East.
-After a ride through Kansas and Missouri we arrive in Collinsville, near St. Louis, for night.
+After a ride through Kansas and Missouri we arrive in Collinsville, IL, near St. Louis, for night.

 4: Travel today takes us across southern New York state and into Connecticut.
 This afternoon we visit the Mark Twain House in Hartford where the author is said to have spent the happiest and most productive years of his life.
-Night in Marlborough, MA.
+Night in Amesbury, MA.

-6: Our drive this morning takes us north along the coast of Nova Scotia to the Grand Pre National Historic Site.
+6: Our drive this morning takes us north along the coast of Nova Scotia to the Grand-Pre’ National Historic Site.
 The site commemorates the Grand Pre’ area as a centre of Acadian settlement from 1682 to 1755 and the Deportation of the Acadians.
 Also at the site is the legendary statue of Evangeline (Heroine of the Longfellow poem) and Memorial Church.
 Later we travel to Halifax on the east side of Nova Scotia.
 Next two nights in Halifax.

 7: Our touring today takes us away from the city and along the coast to Lunenburg, one of the greatest fishing ports on the continent.
 Our guide tells us about the history of this village which dates back to the mid 1700’s.
 On return to Halifax we stop at Peggy’s Cove, the world famous haven for artists and photographers.